kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 }
 ```

-The composite behavior starts as a subclass of `UIDynamicBehavior` **(make sure you've entered this and not `UIDynamicItemBehavior`)** which really has no behaviors on its own.
-The `init` method takes the item you're adding the behavior to and an edge inset to make it customizable in the future.
-Then a `UIDynamicItemBehavior` is created to make the item lighter and more resistant and a `UICollisionBehavior` so that it can collide with the reference view.
-Two `UIFieldBehavior` instances are added as well - one for the top middle and one for the bottom middle.
+The composite behavior starts as a subclass of `UIDynamicBehavior`, which really has no behaviors on its own.
+(Make sure you've entered this and **not** `UIDynamicItemBehavior`.)

+`init` takes the item you're adding the behavior to, as well as an edge inset to make it customizable in the future.
+Then you create a `UIDynamicItemBehavior` to make the item lighter and more resistant, and also a `UICollisionBehavior` so it can collide with the reference view.
+Lastly, you add two `UIFieldBehavior` instances, one for the top-middle and one for the bottom-middle.

-Add this helper enum to the file just above the class declaration:
+Add this helper enum just above the class declaration:

 ```swift
 enum StickyEdge: Int {